liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 	import com.liferay.portal.kernel.util.OrderByComparatorFactory;
 	import com.liferay.portal.kernel.util.OrderByComparatorFactoryUtil;

-The `switchTabs` method will be called by an Action URL that replaces one of the Render URLs in the view layer of our portlet; its purpose is to take the `guestbookName` from the request and get a `Guestbook` using our new method from the `-LocalServiceUtil` class.
+The `switchTabs` method is called by an Action URL that replaces one of the Render URLs in the view layer of the portlet; its purpose is to take the `guestbookName` from the request and get a `Guestbook` using your new method from the `-LocalServiceUtil` class.
 Then it sets the `Guestbook` as a request attribute.
 If you recall, guestbooks are organized in the UI with tabs.
-The `swtichTabs` method will be called when one of the tabs is clicked, making the appropriate Guestbook available in the request.
+The `switchTabs` method is called when one of the tabs is clicked, making the appropriate Guestbook available in the request.

-First, you're creating the necessary `OrderByComparator`, then you're getting the `guestbookName` from the request.
+First, you're creating the necessary `OrderByComparator`, and then you're getting the `guestbookName` from the request.
 The `actionURL` to trigger this method doesn't exist yet, but you'll get to that soon enough.
-The `try` block uses the `guestbookName` from the request to get the `Guestbook` from the database, and sets it as an attribute in the request.
+The `try` block uses the `guestbookName` from the request to get the `Guestbook` from the database and sets it as an attribute in the request.

-Last, you simply call `setRenderParameter`, adding the path to `view.jsp` as the `mvcPath` parameter of the request.
+Last, you call `setRenderParameter` and add the path to `view.jsp` as the `mvcPath` parameter of the request.

 In the `catch` block, you're adding an error message to the `SessionErrors`